alpboraeris/customer-behavior-analysis/README.md

 ## 💻  Project Overview

-The goal of this project is to simulate a corporate-grade, end-to-end data analytics workflow that demonstrates how to translate raw customer data into strategic business intelligence using **Python**, **SQL**, and **Power BI**.
+The goal of this project is to simulate a corporate-grade, end-to-end data analytics workflow that demonstrates how to translate raw customer data into strategic business intelligence using **Python**, **SQL** and **Power BI**.

 ### ✅ Key Stages